-Hot Springs Family Attorneys Provide Counsel on a Range of Issues
+Hot Springs Family Attorneys Provide Effective Guidance to Clients

-Family law covers several legal issues, but predominately focuses upon divorce, child custody, and adoption.
-Family law can often lead to stressful and contentious battles over a number of emotional issues.
-At Wood, Schnipper & Britton, we understand the difficulties you face, and we work closely with you to find solutions.
-Litigation often adds additional hurdles and worries.
-Airing divorce or child custody disputes before a judge can be taxing, but our dedicated attorneys know how to balance zealous representation with the appropriate concern for you and your family.
+Family law problems can often lead to stressful and contentious legal disputes.
+At the law firm of Schnipper, Britton & Stobaugh in Hot Springs, Arkansas, we understand the difficulties you face and we will work closely with you to find effective solutions.
+Airing divorce, child custody or other disputes before a judge can be taxing, but our dedicated attorneys know how to balance zealous representation with compassionate support for you and your family.

 Hot Springs lawyers guide you through the Arkansas divorce process

-- Absolute divorce — This is what is generally meant by divorce: permanent dissolution of the marriage so the spouses are no longer bound together, and each is free to remarry.
-The divorce decree settles matters of alimony, child custody and visitation, child support, and equitable distribution of property.
+- Absolute divorce — This refers to the permanent dissolution of a marriage so that the spouses are no longer bound together and each is free to remarry.
+An absolute divorce decree settles matters of alimony, child custody, visitation, child support and distribution of property.

-- Limited divorce — Also called a “divorce from bed and board,” this process settles all the issues of a divorce, including permanent dissolution of the marriage, but does not leave the parties free to remarry.
+- Limited divorce — Also called a “divorce from bed and board,” this type of decree settles all the issues of a divorce, including financial and parenting matters, but does not leave the parties free to remarry.

-- Separate maintenance (legal separation) — This process does not dissolve the marriage, but does settle all ancillary issues.
-The couple is still married, but lives apart in separate households.
-This arrangement allows spouses to share benefits such as military pensions and health insurance policies.
+- Separate maintenance (legal separation) — This status means the spouses are still married but live apart in separate households.
+The arrangement allows spouses to share benefits such as military pensions and health insurance policies.

 Experienced counsel for a variety of adoption scenarios